Loading NuWatt Energy...

 $100-110/MWh

-The Section 48/48E commercial ITC is STILL available for NJ commercial solar projects beginning construction before July 4, 2026.
+The Section 48/48E commercial ITC is STILL available for NJ commercial solar.
+Begin construction on or before July 4, 2026 to lock in the full timing pathway (placed in service through roughly 2030); begin after and it still qualifies but generally must be placed in service by December 31, 2027.
 The third-party system owner claims 30% base + bonus adders up to 70%.
-NJ also offers SuSI ADI for projects up to 5 MW ($100-110/MWh for 15 years, +$20/MWh for public entities), SuSI CSI for projects >5 MW, 1:1 net metering up to 5 MW, sales tax exemption (6.625%), 100% property tax exemption, and MACRS depreciation (20% bonus in 2026, drops to 0% in 2027).
-Act before July 4, 2026.
+NJ also offers SuSI ADI for projects up to 5 MW ($100-110/MWh for 15 years, +$20/MWh for public entities), SuSI CSI for projects >5 MW, 1:1 net metering up to 5 MW, sales tax exemption (6.625%), 100% property tax exemption, and MACRS depreciation (100% bonus, permanent under OBBBA).

 The Section 48/48E commercial ITC allows stacking multiple bonuses on top of the 30% base.
 The third-party system owner claims these credits -- NOT the installer.